wdk-docs/sphinx-doc/extensions.rst

 designed to be extensible on several levels.

-This is what you can do in an extension: First, you can add new :term:`builder`\s to support new output formats or actions on the parsed documents.
+This is what you can do in an extension: First, you can add new :term:`创建器`\s to support new output formats or actions on the parsed documents.
 Then, it is possible to register custom reStructuredText roles and directives, extending the markup.
 And finally, there are so-called "hook points" at strategic places throughout the build process, where an extension can